pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

       ID are passed in, as well as two pointer-width signed parameters whose meaning varies with the message.

-      Note you'll need to implement (or perposefully ignore) all standard widget messages described in :ref:`XPWidgetMessage`.
+      Note you'll need to implement (or purposefully ignore) all standard widget messages described in :ref:`XPWidgetMessage`.

       Return 1 to indicate that you have processed the